 Robin LaChapelle has served as our Chief Operating Officer since August 7, 2023.
 She previously served as our Chief Administrative Officer beginning June 1, 2021.
 We entered into an offer letter with Ms. LaChapelle with respect to her service as Chief Administrative Officer on May 21, 2021.
 Under the terms of the offer letter, Ms. LaChapelle was initially entitled to an annual base salary of \$262,500 based on a reduced work schedule, and was initially eligible to receive a target bonus of 30% of her base salary, with the actual amount of such bonus based on achievement of individual and corporate goals in the discretion of our board of directors.
-In connection with Ms. LaChapelle's employment with us, on May 13, 2021, we entered into a Founder Share Restriction Agreement with Ms. LaChapelle to purchase Founder Shares, pursuant to which 72,248 Founder Shares were issued to Ms. LaChapelle.
-On December 19, 2022, our board of directors approved an increase in the annual base salary of Ms. LaChapelle's annual target bonus was increased to 40% of her annual base salary.
-On December 21, 2023, our board of directors approved an increase in the annual base salary of Ms. LaChapelle to \$423,125, effective as of February 1, 2024.
-Ms. LaChapelle's 2024 annual target bonus remains at 40% of her annual salary.
+In connection with Ms. LaChapelle's employment with us, on May 13, 2021, we entered into a Founder Share Restriction Agreement with Ms. LaChapelle to purchase Founder Shares, pursuant to which 1,098,901 Founder Shares were issued to Ms. LaChapelle.
+On January 25, 2022, our board of directors approved an increased annual base salary of \$362,250 for Ms. LaChapelle, which was adjusted to \$319,164 on a pro rata basis to reflect her reduced work schedule during our 2022 fiscal year, effective as of February 15, 2022, and an increase in annual target bonus for Ms. LaChapelle from 30% to 40%, effective as of January 1, 2022.
+On December 19, 2022, our board of directors approved an increase in the annual base salary of Ms. LaChapelle to \$406,851, effective as of February 15, 2023, and beginning January 1, 2023, Ms. LaChapelle ceased working on a reduced schedule.
+Ms. LaChapelle's annual target bonus remains at 40% of her annual base salary.

 For our 2022 fiscal year, Ms. LaChapelle was paid an annual bonus of \$127,667.
-For our 2023 fiscal year, Ms. LaChapelle earned an annual bonus of \$180,614 to be paid in February 2024.
-Ms. LaChapelle was also granted option awards to purchase up to an aggregate of 43,720 shares of our common stock on February 1, 2022, option awards to purchase up to an aggregate of 31,229 shares of our common stock on February 1, 2023, and option awards to purchase up to an aggregate of 59,171 shares of our common stock on August 22, 2023.
-On January 1, 2024, Ms. LaChapelle was granted option awards to purchase up to an aggregate of 49,309 shares of our common stock.
+Ms. LaChapelle was also granted option awards to purchase up to an aggregate of 665,000 shares of our common stock on February 1, 2022.
 The option awards granted to Ms. LaChapelle are subject to a four-year vesting schedule, with 25% vesting one year after the grant date and the balance vesting monthly over the remaining three years, subject to Ms. LaChapelle's continued service through each vesting date.
+On August 22, 2023, our board of directors granted Ms. LaChapelle option awards to purchase up to